eruptionjs/core/README.md

 # Installation

 This project uses [DEGIT](https://github.com/Rich-Harris/degit) to scaffold.
+A friendly CLI is coming soon to improve the DX 👀.

 first, clone the project and give it a name